VinceBLOT/SyliusDockerDeployer/docs/local-setup.md

 #### Setup `local-staging` stage

-It will checkout app from remote repo, build it, drop local production database if exist, and create new local production database.
+It will checkout app from remote repo, build it, drop local `prod` database if exist, and create new local `prod` database.
 This is the build to test and on success deploy to production:

 ```bash
 make setup-local-staging